 Eva and The Vagabond Tales

-While growing up in California, Mikhailovna would sit at the piano for hours and write out ideas for melodies that she thought could fit in with films she's seen.
-Wanting to create music for herself that was honest and simple, Mikhailovna started completing songs and adding her own old poems to them.
+While growing up in California, Eva would sit at the piano for hours and write out ideas for melodies that she thought could fit in with her favorite films.
+Wanting to create music for herself that was honest and simple, Eva started completing songs and adding her own old poems to them.
 The music was never intended to reach other people's ears, but rather to therapeutically express feelings and emotions that had no words attached to them.
-After an invitation to play some of her music at a local college, Mikhailovna put together a small band and along with help from friends, arrangements to songs were completed and ready to be performed live.
-After encouragement from friends, relatives and help from musicians that she looked up to, Mikhailovna arranged a series of songs to be released as the album "Letters From the Moon".
-The entire album was recorded by Mikhalovna in a 1920's back house.
+After an invitation to play some of her music at a local college, Eva pulled together a small band and along with help from friends, arrangements to songs were completed and ready to for a live performance.
+After encouragement from friends, relatives and help from musicians that she admired, Eva arranged a series of songs to be released as the album "Letters From the Moon".
+The entire album was recorded by Eva in a 1920's back house.
 A local newspaper mentioned the unique packaging of the album, which was printed on envelopes, suiting the theme of the album's title.
-A later article said the album contained the "best unconventional percussion," with Mikhailovna tap dancing on one of the tracks.
-For a few years after the first album's release, Mikhailovna played with a band, calling themselves "Eva and the Vagabonds."
+A later article said the album contained the "best unconventional percussion," with Eva tap dancing on one of the tracks.
+For a few years after the first album's release, Eva played with a band, calling themselves "Eva and the Vagabonds."
 Together, the band worked on arranging an appropriate set of songs for the La Douleur Exquise EP.
-With the Vagabonds already being notorious for their "sad, melancholy songs," "train beat," and using what they have to get their ideas done, the EP was completed and released in February of 2016.
+With the Vagabonds already being notorious for their "sad, melancholy songs," "train beat," and using unconventional methods to express their ideas, the EP was completed and released in February of 2016.